chirag1992m/cppHttpHeadersParser/README.md

 Given a string(std::string) and parses it stores the different headers given in a map of string (header name) and string (header value).
-It also stores the http version, method, machine name and the relative URI.
+It also stores the http version, method, machine name, machine port and the relative URI.

 It validates the requests and returns the corresponding status of the request, 400 (Bad Request)